How To Integrate Legacy Systems With Modern Applications

 3. APIs

 An application program interface (API) is an excellent solution because it allows you to more easily integrate with additional services in the future.
-APIs make aspects of your legacy system readable and available to new services and they provide a ton of flexibility.
+Integrating APIs with legacy systems makes aspects of your legacy system readable and available to new services and they provide a ton of flexibility.
 If you plan on integrating your legacy system with several different services in the coming years, than building a custom API is most likely your best bet.

 The top reason to integrate with a legacy application is to improve operational efficiency.
 Without that integration, employees might need to manually transfer data, which not only wastes valuable time but also slows down other business processes and introduces data errors.